isomerpages/govtech-gobusiness-main/pages/terms-of-use.md

 19.5 Any consent given under these Terms may be subject to such conditions as we consider appropriate.

-This version of these Terms is dated 30 April 2021.
+This version of these Terms is dated 2 December 2022.